Planning a reunion at Yellowstone National Park? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 How far in advance should I book lodging for a Yellowstone reunion?

-12 months out, no later.
-In-park lodging (Yellowstone National Park Lodges) is the bottleneck — cabin clusters that fit 6–10 families sell out a full year ahead.
-If you're inside that window, look at gateway towns: West Yellowstone, MT; Gardiner, MT; Cooke City, MT; or Jackson, WY.
+13 months out at 8 AM Mountain on the Yellowstone National Park Lodges site - that is the day reservations open.
+Cabin clusters that fit 6–10 families sell out within the first hour.
+If you are inside that window, look at gateway towns: West Yellowstone, MT; Gardiner, MT; Cooke City, MT; or Jackson, WY.

 How much does a Yellowstone family reunion cost per person?

 Budget roughly $200–400/person/day for in-park cabin lodging + meals + activities, plus the $35/vehicle park entry fee.
 Off-park gateway towns can be 30–40% cheaper.
-Reunly's budget tool tracks per-guest fees, paid status, and methods so it's clear who owes what.
+Reunly's budget tool tracks per-guest fees, paid status, and methods so it is clear who owes what.

 Is Yellowstone wheelchair-accessible for older relatives?

-Many of the major boardwalks are — Mammoth Hot Springs (lower terraces), Old Faithful, the lower Grand Prismatic Overlook lot, West Thumb.
+Many of the major boardwalks are - Mammoth Hot Springs (lower terraces), Old Faithful, the lower Grand Prismatic Overlook lot, West Thumb, and Artist Point.
 Long stair climbs and trails to Lower Falls or the Grand Prismatic Overlook ridge are not.
 Check NPS accessibility pages for current conditions before you book.

 Which Yellowstone lodge is best for a family reunion?

-Canyon Lodge is the most central — within 60-90 minutes of almost everything.
+Canyon Lodge is the most central - within 60-90 minutes of almost everything.
 Lake Lodge and Grant Village are quieter and on the lake, better if your group prioritizes downtime over driving.
-All three have cabin clusters that work for groups of 6-10 families.
+Old Faithful Inn has the most history but the heaviest crowds.
+All have cabin clusters that work for groups of 6-10 families.

 Bozeman, MT (BZN) is closest to the North Entrance (~1.5 hr drive) and has the most flight options.
 Jackson Hole, WY (JAC) is closest to the South Entrance (~1 hr) and is great if your group is also doing Grand Teton.
 Salt Lake City (SLC) is a longer drive but often the cheapest fares.